Nestlé Purina PetCare

 Nestlé Purina PetCare Company (/pjʊˈriːnə/), or simply Purina, is an American subsidiary of the Swiss corporation Nestlé, based in St. Louis, Missouri.
 Founded in 1893 by William H. Danforth, it produces and markets pet food, treats, and cat and dog litter.
 Some of its pet food brands include Purina Pro Plan, Purina Dog Chow, Friskies, Beneful and Purina ONE.
 The company was formed in 2001 by combining Nestlé's Friskies PetCare Company with Ralston Purina, which acquired it for $10.3 billion.
 As of 2012, it is the second-largest pet food company globally (the first being Mars Petcare) and the largest in the United States.

 Corporate history

 Origins

 In 1894, William H. Danforth partnered with George Robinson and William Andrews, as they entered the business of feeding farm animals by founding the Purina Mills in St. Louis, Missouri.
 The name was changed to Ralston Purina in 1902.
-This was the same year, 1902 when Ralston Purina built its first building at the current headquarters, 800 Chouteau Ave, St. Louis, Missouri.
-Nestlé Purina PetCare was formed in December 2001, when Nestlé acquired Ralston Purina for $10.3 billion and merged it with Nestlé's pet food business, Friskies PetCare Company.
-At the same time, the pet food division was sold to the Swiss company Nestlé.
-Ralston had marketed the Dog Chow, Cat Chow and Pro Plan pet food brands, while Nestlé produced Friskies and Alpo brand pet foods.
+In the same year Ralston Purina built its first building at the current headquarters, 800 Chouteau Ave, St. Louis, Missouri.